-Janet Greene, LISW-S, OSW-C

-Diana Simsic, LISW-S, OSW-C
+Janet Greene, LISW-S, OSW-C Diana Simsic, LISW-S, OSW-C

-Hillcrest-sponsored support groups and community resources are utilized by two dedicated oncology social workers to create a support system for each cancer patient.
+Hillcrest-sponsored support groups and community resources are utilized by two dedicated oncology social workers to create a support system for cancer patients and their families.
 One-on-one counseling sessions with a licensed independent social worker are available for patients and their families.
 The National Comprehensive Cancer Network (NCCN) distress tool is utilized in each of the outpatient oncology clinics to assess patients' level of coping with their disease.
 Based on this assessment, the social workers provide services to the patient.